 -At this time, Large Lasers are more heat efficient than a Med Laser and deal almost 2x damage, with a peak range of 450m (where a Medium Laser barely causes any damage) and the beam eventually quits at 900m.
 The Extended Range LL generates about 40% more heat per shot than a normal LL, but it deals full damage out to 675m (basically the same range as a Gauss Rifle, but with pin-point accuracy) and continues dealing damage all the way out to 1350m.

--Machine Guns basically bounce off armor, but they can cause damage to Items (such as weapons, ammo stocks, equipment and stuff) that are inside the Mech's components once you strip the armor away, first... but they can take a very long time to strip the actual armor.
+-Machine Guns are great at causing damage to Items (such as weapons, ammo stocks, equipment and stuff) that are inside the Mech's components once you strip the armor away, first... but they can take a very long time to strip the actual armor.

 -Ultra AC/5s, the ones that can fire a second shot during the cooldown cycle, have to use UAC/5 ammo...
 NOT the plain AC/5 ammo.
 The UAC/5 can fire a "second shot" while the weapon is cooling down between normal shots, and this double-rate firing is what makes it so Ultra.
 A drawback to this ability is that sometimes double-firing your UAC/5 can cause it to jam and you'll know this happened if it stops shooting and all the weapons group slots that your UAC/5 is set on will be red.
 To Unjam your UAC/5, just wait a few seconds.

 -Gauss Ammo does not explode, but Gauss Rifles, themselves, can explode.
-You might want to CASE your Gauss Rifles if you torso-mount them.
+You might want to CASE your Gauss Rifles if you torso-mount them with a Standard Engine.

 -Don't forget about ammo if you're equipping an Anti-Missile System (AMS).